OscarDS/pymemdyn/README.md

 ### Modeling Modules

-The following modules define the objects to be modelled.
+The following modules define the objects to be modeled.

 - **protein.py**.
 This module defines the ProteinComplex, Protein, Monomer, Dimer, Compound, Ligand, CrystalWaters, Ions, Cholesterol, Lipids,